 Sony then announced the Xperia XZ at IFA 2016, which it claimed sat above the XA, XA Ultra, X Compact, X and X Performance models that were seen in Barcelona.
 The name of the next Xperia is therefore anyone's guess, but given the X series has a fair few devices under its umbrella, we wouldn't be surprised to see a move to X2.

 For the sake of this feature, we will be using the Sony Xperia X2 but this could change as rumours develop.

 Sony Xperia X2: Release date

-MWC 2017, which takes place from 27 February to 1 March, will mark a year since the launch of the Xperia X range meaning an upgrade at the show would be reasonable.
+Sony tends to announce new smartphones at Mobile World Congress in Barcelona, or IFA in Berlin.
+MWC 2017 takes place from 27 February to 1 March and it will mark a year since the launch of the Xperia X range meaning an upgrade at the show would be reasonable.

 Sony Xperia X2: Design

 Rumours are few and far between when it comes to the design of the next Xperia flagship, but Sony's design pattern hasn't changed as much over recent years as its naming convention has.

 All the Xperia flagships feature an OminBalance design, resulting in flat slabbed phones.
 The Xperia X range saw the move from tempered glass rears to all metal, with most models retaining waterproofing.
 We'd expect the OmniBalance to remain for the future flagship, supported by a leak from Weibo, though we would like to see just one sheet of metal on the rear, rather than several elements like the Xperia XZ.